Evgenija-J/HeritageWebPage/README.md

 # HeritageWebPage

 This project is following the MVC pattern.
+Here is a link to the remaining implementation https://github.com/esraimeri/Software-Design-and-Architecture.git

 ## Contributors
 Nina Kraleva 211502<br>